 $ sudo apt-get install vim emacs gedit $ sudo apt-get install gimp inkscape $ sudo apt-get install libreoffice

 For burning CDs and DVDs I use Brasero:

 Debian packages also lots of games.

-Reboot the computer for pulseaudio to kick in.
-It will add about 10MB to your memory footprint.
-And yes, it does have mp3 support.
+Reboot the computer for the sound system to kick in and install vlc, and yes, it does have mp3 support:

-You should not be surprised by the presence of mp3 support in Debian.
+You should not be surprised by the presence of mp3/mp4 support in Debian.
 The purpose of any distribution is to distribute software, and Debian excels doing that.
-Everything from mp3 and dvd support, to wireless and video card drivers, is packaged by Debian team and available to users without bringing in unofficial software repositories.
+Debian team packages everything from mp3 and dvd support, to wireless and video card drivers.
+There is no need to access unofficial software repositories.

 For example this is how you would install Adobe flash player.
 Start by adding contrib non-free (still official Debian repos) in your /etc/apt/sources.list file:

 Security is one of the most important Debian features.
 Software packages are tested thoroughly before being included in a Debian stable release.
 If security problems are discovered and fixed, new versions are released.
 Users are advised to update the software packages installed periodically.
 It is a simple operation, and if you do it once a week all should be fine.
 The commands are as follows:

 $ sudo apt-get update $ sudo apt-get upgrade

 Coming up in Debian 9 (Stretch) is Firejail. a security sandbox similar to the sandbox currently running internally in Google Chrome.
 Originally intended to secure Firefox, the sandbox supports by default a large number of desktop programs, including proprietary programs such as Skype, Steam and Spotify.